 My track record of experience and success - or the track record of experience and success of the creative or artist that I will partner with

-For the past 6 years I have partnered with the Auckland matariki festival to deliver bone carving workshops in the community.
+For the past sic years I have partnered with the Auckland Matariki festival to deliver bone-carving workshops in the community.
 I taught my first workshop at a college in 2013 and have since taught at three high schools, a primary school, and an intermediate, I also teach workshops at various arts centres and galleries.
 I also work with a charter school which is part of the youth corrections.

 Describe the experience you have had working with children or young people, teaching or facilitating creative processes

 - I have taught a lot of young children from the age of 5 years and older through primary, intermediate and colleges around Auckland.